Facebook Pixel

 Table of Contents

-This article further explains this trading technique and presents seven price action trading strategies to adopt.
+This article further explains what price action trading is, some strategies to adopt, as well as mistakes to avoid.

 Key Takeaways